 Previous Course Copy Workflow

 Previously, our workflow looked something like this: A member of our team works with the lead faculty member for the course to develop the Canvas site template.
 After the template is finalized, approved, and signed off on by all program stakeholders, we begin building and replicating the sites.
-Our ability to begin this work has several dependencies, including having a finalized Certified Partner - Study.net course pack attached to the template site.
+Our ability to begin this work has several dependencies, including having a finalized The specified item was not found. course pack attached to the template site.
 Each section uses the same readings, and we use a course-level LTI tool to distribute the shared course pack to all sections.

 Course shells were built using a script that created a Canvas site for each section and applied the appropriate attributes (named the site appropriately, set the Course Code and SIS ID, added the faculty, set the term and sub-account, etc.).

 This course meets once a week, with sections meeting Monday, Tuesday, Wednesday, or Thursday, with start times ranging from 9 a.m. to 3 p.m.
 With 56 sections each term, there were usually two or three sections that met at each day/time possibility.
 To get the class meeting and assignment due date times correctly, we would do the following:

 - Adjust the class meeting and assignment days on the template site to the correct day of the week by drag and dropping assignments and events on the Canvas course calendar (What is the Calendar?).
 This step was necessary only when beginning a new class start day (Tuesdays classes, then Wednesday classes, etc.).

 - Do a course copy of all content (How do I copy content from another Canvas course?) to import everything from the date-adjusted template to the course shell.
 (Due to irregularities in the meeting schedule, we could not rely on Canvas's ability to adjust dates during content import.)

 - Adjust the due date time of each assignment to match the course meeting time.